Joseph-W-WF/FED-final-ASG-shared/README.md

 * Payment is **simulated UI-only** (no real payment gateway)
 * Passwords are stored in Firestore as plain text (prototype only — not production-safe)
 * Guest orders are stored by device key (so they persist on the same browser)
+* Local storage used to store session. ( Some error may occur when ordering from one account and the other account might see the orders)
 ---

 >>>>>>> 64551accaee692a05ea5aade528f1d303eaba791